financelurker/pp-terminal/README.md

 ## Known Limitations 🚧

 - The script is still in beta version, so there might be Portfolio Performance files that are not compatible with and also public APIs can change

-## Important Note
-I am not a tax consultant.
-All results of this application are non-binding and without guarantee.
-They may deviate from the actual values.

 ## License